Why Local Businesses (Still) Need Websites

 However, that’s also where having a well-ranked website gets even more important.

-Let’s take a deeper look at the “best hamburger New Orleans” search since we already have a visual of what the local pack and first page of search results looks like.
+Let’s take a deeper look at the “best hamburger New Orleans” search since we already have a visual of what the local pack and first page of search results look like.
 In those results, there are only two actual businesses, which we saw also appeared on the local pack, and eight “best” lists.
 Of those eight lists, every single one them brings attention to Port of Call and The Company Burger, the two burger joints which appeared on the first page.
 This means these two businesses each have a presence on 90 percent of the first page of results.
-The only reason it’s not more is because, obviously, they don’t mention each other in their own company websites.
+The only reason it’s not more is that, obviously, they don’t mention each other in their own company websites.

 Conversely, New Orleans Hamburger & Seafood Co.
 (NOHSC) only appeared on two of those lists.
 While appearing in 20 percent of the total results might sound nice at first, the two sites it appears on are Yelp and TripAdvisor in the 26th and 13th spots respectively.
-It seems the only reason NOHSC is mentioned at all is because these sites automatically populate with locations and the lists go fairly deep.
+It seems the only reason NOHSC is mentioned at all is that these sites automatically populate with locations and the lists go fairly deep.
 The Foursquare results, which is the only automatically populated “Best” list that doesn’t show NOHSC, only shows 15 businesses.

 When it comes to the lists actually written by human beings on the SERP, The Company Burger and Port of Call were included 100 percent of the time.
 It’s almost like having your restaurant’s official website on the first page of results for “best hamburger New Orleans” is an easy way to be discussed, and viewed favorably by, writers looking for the best hamburgers in New Orleans.